The New Norms for Learning in HPLClose Reading

 What does it say?
 What does it mean?
 What is the author doing?

-After demonstrating close reading processes, the teacher and students anchor the experience together, naming what they saw the teacher do.
-The Anchor Chart is posted where students can see it and use it as a scaffold while they practice close reading daily (with many more mini-lessons).
-The anchor also guides the teacher who now carefully observes students to determine what they have taken over and can do on their own, and what they still need help with.
-At the heart of deep comprehension is student talk, both self-talk and interactive talk to learn.
-When students have difficulty understanding, most often the difficulty can be traced back to forgetting to stop and explain things to themselves as they move through a text.
+After the teacher demonstrates HPL close reading processes, the teacher and students anchor the experience together, noticing and naming what they saw the teacher do.
+Anchor Chart are then posted where students can see it and use it as a scaffold while they practice close reading daily (with many more mini-lessons).

 Generative Questions for Close Reading